 In fact, the informants clearly indicate that the democracy movement has not yet been able to take much advantage of the new opportunities after Soeharto.
-The more open political system, divisions between opponents and possibilities for alliance-building have been a mixed blessing for the movement.
+The more open political system, divisions between opponents and possibilities for alliancebuilding have been a mixed blessing for the movement.
 Aside from the new possibilities, there is also a lack of a clear enemy, decreasing critical awareness and problems of gaining popular support.
 Potential sources of power by way of mass following largely remain untapped.

-This paves the way for problematic shortcuts by relating to popular figures in the vicinity of the movement and attempts to enter into mass organisations and parties without a clear constituency and strategy of one's own.
-According to the informants, the democracy movement mainly try to mobilise support by using popular leaders and various forms of support and rewards while networking ranks second and generously defined comprehensive organisation tails behind.
+This paves the way for problematic shortcuts when popular figures in the vicinity of the movement attempt to enter into mass organisations and parties without a clear constituency and strategy of one's own.
+According to the informants, the democracy movement mainly tries to mobilise support by using popular leaders and various forms of support and rewards while networking ranks second and generously defined comprehensive organisation tails behind.
 One must qualify this, but generally speaking, pro-democrats still seem not to have been particularly successful in developing alternative ways out of the 'floating mass' politics, which turned them almost equivalently into 'floating democrats'.

 On the other hand, the fragmentation of the democracy movement may not be the end of the story.
-The answers to open questions do not only reflect divisiveness, specific issue and interest orientation and a lack of connection to broad collective aspirations in the society.
+The answers to open questions do not only reflect divisiveness. specific issue and interest orientation and a lack of connection to broad collective aspirations in the society.
 There is some potential common understanding within the movement as to the state of affairs and what should be done.
 This is not the same as a strategy and an integrated programme and many of the problems seem to be purely organisational.
 But in terms of a broad common agenda, it is way beyond what most of the leading actors and candidates in the coming elections have been able to produce.

 Some problems are particularly difficult to handle.
 It is interesting to note, for instance, that while the informants express strong concern over continuous state authoritarianism and associated conflicts around the country, they also indicate a similarly strong wish for and trust in the potential of pluralism.
-This point to the deterioration of the nation state project born out of the liberation struggle and signals a reaction against the authoritarian regimes that have captured and turned it to their own interests.
+This points to the deterioration of the nation state project borne out of the liberation struggle and signals a reaction against the authoritarian regimes that have captured and turned it to their own interests.
 Beyond the wish for pluralism, however, there are few signs of emerging alternatives.
 A federal alternative is not likely to be a productive solution, given the sharp conflict with the unitarianists.
 But if pro-democrats in favour of pluralism and strong minority rights and representation are interested instead in decentralisation and some version of the kind of consociational arrangements that are frequently recommended under such circumstances, additional considerations need to be made.

 To facilitate broad negotiated representation, coalitions, compromise, and strong minority rights, proportional elections may be necessary.
 Then the party system must be democratised and genuine alternative parties must be given the chance to emerge and run in local elections before trying to enter the national level.
 Since consociationalism, moreover, also tends to conserve the predominance of existing identities such as ethnicity and religion, countervailing policies in favour of bridging ideas such as human rights, and common interests such as those of farmers and labourers are necessary.
-Moreover, our data indicate that decentralisation has not thus far generated strong identification with the major unit for decentralisation, the kabupaten (districts).
-Rather, decentralisation has not only been positive but has also paved the way for corruption, collusion and nepotism as well as boss-rule on local level.
+In addition, decentralisation has not only been positive but has also paved the way for corruption, collusion and nepotism as well as bossrule on local level.
 This calls for strong policies and popular movements to alter the balance of power at that level.